RobertTalbert/discretecs/Video/scripts-module-1.md

 ## 1.1

-This course is about the basic foundations of computer science, and there's nothing more foundational in computing than numbers.
+This course is about the basic foundations of computer science, and there's nothing more foundational than numbers.
 In order to do anything mathematical in computer science, our first order of business is to understand how computers handle numbers.
 That's what this video is about.

 By "number", for now we're only going to mean non-negative integers.
 An "integer" is simply a whole number, something that isn't a fraction or decimal.
-So for the time being when we say "number" we mean 0, 1, 2, 3, and so on.
+So for the time being when we say "number" we mean 0, 1, 2, 3, and so on and we will leave negative numbers and fractions or decimals out of the picture for now.

 Let's think first about how we as human beings think about numbers.
 Look at the number 275.
 When you were a kid, you learned that this number has three digits -- the 2, the 7, and the 5 -- and those digits appear in different places.
 The 5 is in the ones place, the 7 is in the tens place, and the 2 is in the hundreds place.
 Let's think about those "places".
-Notice that every "place" in a number is a power of 10: 1 is 10^0, 10 is 10^1, 100 is 10^2.
+Each "place" in a number is a power of 10: 1 is 10^0, 10 is 10^1, 100 is 10^2.

 The digits are there in those places to tell you how many copies of that power of 10 to use.
 So 275 uses 2 hundreds, 7 tens, and 5 ones.
 We could write this by pulling apart the different places and writing